reedacartwright/ngila/readme.txt

 	cost: specify substitution and gap costs explicitly

 INPUT FILES
-  The input file has to be in FASTA or PHYLIP format.
+  The input file has to be in FASTA, PHYLIP, or CLUSTAL format.
 If more than two sequences are given then Ngila will align based on the 'pairs' option.

 OUTPUT FILES